-There are many federal, state, and lending agency rules when it comes to communicating to an appraiser.
-Years ago during the great recession, the appraisal rules changed dramatically.
+There are many federal, state, and lending agency rules when it comes to communicating with an appraiser.
+Years ago, during the great recession, the appraisal rules changed dramatically.
 All of them focus on keeping appraiser independence so that no involved party may influence an appraiser’s judgment.
-Here are few key points to remember before speaking to an appraiser.
+When working with an appraiser, try to avoid:

-- Push appraiser to overlook issues with the property
+- Pushing the appraiser to overlook issues with the property

-- Withholding payment from the appraiser or not paying in a timely manner
+- Withholding payment from the appraiser or not paying on time

 The Correct Way to Rebut a Short Appraisal

-First of all, actually review the appraisal in full before making a knee jerk reaction.
-Then, it is a good practice to follow these steps in the appraisal rebuttal process.
+Carefully review the appraisal in full before making a knee jerk reaction.
+Then, it is a good practice to follow these steps in the appraisal rebuttal process:

 - Prepare a list of discrepancies and different points of view